Jeroen Hoencamp

-Jeroen Hoencamp (born 27 August 1966) is a Dutch businessman who currently serves as chief executive officer (CEO) of VodafoneZiggo since 1 January 2017.
+Jeroen Hoencamp (born 27 August 1966) is a Dutch businessman who formerly served as chief executive officer (CEO) of VodafoneZiggo from 1 January 2017 until his retirement on 1 May 2024.

 Early life

 He is from the Netherlands.
 He gained a bachelor's degree in Business from Nyenrode Business University, in Breukelen, Utrecht (province).

 Career

 He served his conscription period as an officer in the Royal Netherlands Marine Corps.
 He worked in the USA, and returned to the Netherlands in 1994.
 He acquired an MBA.

 Vodafone

 He joined Vodafone Netherlands in 1998, later becoming its Director of Enterprise in 2006.

 He served as CEO of Vodafone Ireland from 2010 until 2012, later becoming the Chief Executive of Vodafone UK from 2013 until 2016.